vpon-data/data-sdk/docs/Android.md

         }
 }
 ```
 Another example is that you want to collect the URL accessed by a user.
-Using tracker.sendEvent(), you can define another onClick() event to collect the data of previous URL and current URL accessed by a user.
+Using tracker.sendEvent(), you can define another onClick() event to collect the data of the previous URL and current URL accessed by a user.

 ```java
 public void onClick(View v) {